Epsilon Theorems in Intermediate Logics: Preliminaries

-Suppose $\pl{\Lo}$ is a propositional intermediate logic.
-It is always possible to consider the corresponding ``elementary calculus of free variables,'' i.e., the system obtained by replacing propositional letters with atomic formulas of a first-order language, with or without identity.
-For the most part, we will assume identity is \emph{not} present, i.e., we consider \emph{pure} intermediate logics.
-The following intermediate propositional logics will play important roles here: \begin{enumerate} \item \LC, characterized alternatively as the formulas valid on linearly ordered Kripke frames or as infinite-valued Gödel logic,\footnote{See \citep{Dummett1959}.
-Note that although there is only one infininite-valued G\"odel logic considered as a set of tautologies, there are infinitely many different consequence relations on infinite truth-value sets with the G\"odel truth functions \citep{BaazZach1998}.} axiomatized over \IL{} using the schema
+The following intermediate propositional logics will play important roles: \begin{enumerate} \item \LC, characterized alternatively as the formulas valid on linearly ordered Kripke frames or as infinite-valued Gödel logic,\footnote{See \citep{Dummett1959}.
+Note that although there is only one infininite-valued G\"odel logic considered as a set of tautologies, there are infinitely many different consequence relations on infinite truth-value sets with the G\"odel truth functions \citep{BaazZach1998a}.} axiomatized over \IL{} using the schema

 \item $\LC_m = \LC + \Bm m$, characterized as formulas valid on linearly ordered Kripke frames of height $< m$, or as the G\"odel logic on~$m$ truth values, also known as $\textbf{S}_{m-1}$ \citep{Hosoi1966}.
 Here, $\Bm m$ is: